jonfleming/PdfGenerator/README.md

 ﻿# PDF Generator
 ## ASP.NET service to convert HTML to PDF using Winnovative HTML to PDF Converter
 To convert HTML to PDF:
+1. Set the environment variable HtmlToPdfLicense to your Winnovative license key or use the demo key "fvDh8eDx4fHg4P/h8eLg/+Dj/+jo6Og="
-1. Open solution in VS 2019
+2. Open solution in VS 2019
+3. Add "wnvhtmltopdf.dll" from the root of the project to References
-2. Run locally using IIS Express
+4. Run locally using IIS Express
-3. Send a POST request containing HTML in the body of the request
+5. Send a POST request containing HTML in the body of the request

 ```
 curl --location --request POST 'https://localhost:44336/api/PdfGenerator' \